| | |

 Outlander Knitting Patterns

-Romance and adventure follow in all three seasons, going from Scotland to 1950s America – but I can’t say too much because it will spoil it for you!
+Romance and adventure follow in all three seasons, going from Scotland to the courts of Versailles to 1950s America – but I can’t say too much because it will spoil it for you!

-I have bought the Outlander book series written by Diana Gabaldon so I can find out more about the story but I’m still on the first book.
+I have bought the Outlander collection of novels written by Diana Gabaldon so I can find out more about how the story develops.

 Throughout the show’s seasons, Claire is often seen wearing a variety of knitted items, including – shawls, capes, cowls, and infinity scarves.